Cycling74/ml-ddsp/ReadMe.md

 * `models/control_decoder`
 * `models/latent_decoder`

-These pre-trained models have been trained on monophonic recordings of acoustic instruments in the [URMP dataset](http://www2.ece.rochester.edu/projects/air/projects/URMP.html).
-Further explorations of trainings on non-acoustic sound sources will be explored and the collection of pre-trained models will be gradually extended.
+The acoustic models have been trained on monophonic recordings of acoustic instruments in the [URMP dataset](http://www2.ece.rochester.edu/projects/air/projects/URMP.html).
+The synthetic models have been trained on recordings of synthesized instruments in the [NSynth dataset](https://magenta.tensorflow.org/datasets/nsynth).

 ### Example Patches